pantrypoints/sp/content/en/research/galileo/two/day-2.md

 {{< /r >}}

+{{< r a="Sagredo" >}}
-SAGR.
-I merely smile, but believe me, I am hardly able to keep from laughing, because I am reminded of a situation that I witnessed not many years ago together with some friends of mine, whom I could name to you for that matter.
+I am hardly able to keep from laughing, because I am reminded of a situation that I witnessed not many years ago together with some friends of mine, whom I could name to you for that matter.
+{{< /r >}}

 {{< l a="Salviati" >}}